JeffDess/redmine-kroki/readme.md

 ## Usage

-Input a diagram in a kroki macro and pass the diagram type as an argument.
+Input a diagram in a kroki macro and pass the diagram type as the first argument.

 * Choose from this list of [supported diagram types](https://kroki.io/#support)
   \+ `diagramsnet`
 * Enter the diagram type as alpha-numeric characters

+Optionally, you can add [diagram options](https://docs.kroki.io/kroki/setup/diagram-options/) to change how the diagram is displayed.

+* Enter the options in the format `key=value`
+* If a key or a value has more than one word, replace the spaces by a dash and keep it lowercase (_kebab-case_)
+* You can add as many as you want

 ✅ Correct